aws-samples/cookiecutter-aws-sam-python/{{ cookiecutter.project_name }}/README.md

 {{ cookiecutter.project_name }}$ aws cloudformation delete-stack --stack-name {{ cookiecutter.project_name }}
 ```

+# Appendix

 ## Powertools

 **Tracing**

-[Tracer utility](https://awslabs.github.io/aws-lambda-powertools-python/core/tracer/) to patch and trace the execution of this sample code, including metadata.
+[Tracer utility](https://awslabs.github.io/aws-lambda-powertools-python/core/tracer/) patches known libraries, and trace the execution of this sample code including the response and exceptions as tracing metadata - You can visualize them in AWS X-Ray.

 **Logger**

-[Logger utility](https://awslabs.github.io/aws-lambda-powertools-python/core/logger/) creates an opinionated application Logger with structured logging as the output, dynamically samples 10% of your logs in DEBUG mode for concurrent invocations, log incoming events as your function is invoked, and injects key information from Lambda context object into your Logger.
+[Logger utility](https://awslabs.github.io/aws-lambda-powertools-python/core/logger/) creates an opinionated application Logger with structured logging as the output, dynamically samples 10% of your logs in DEBUG mode for concurrent invocations, log incoming events as your function is invoked, and injects key information from Lambda context object into your Logger - You can visualize them in Amazon CloudWatch Logs.

 **Metrics**

-[Metrics utility](https://awslabs.github.io/aws-lambda-powertools-python/core/metrics/) captures cold start metric of your Lambda invocation, and could add additional metrics to help you understand your application KPIs.
+[Metrics utility](https://awslabs.github.io/aws-lambda-powertools-python/core/metrics/) captures cold start metric of your Lambda invocation, and could add additional metrics to help you understand your application KPIs - You can visualize them in Amazon CloudWatch.

-# Appendix

-{% if cookiecutter.include_experimental_make == "y" %}
 ## Makefile

-It is important that the Makefile created only works on OSX/Linux but the tasks above can easily be turned into a Powershell or any scripting language you may want too.

-The following make targets will automate that we went through above:

-* Find all available targets: `make`
-* Install all deps and clone (OS hard link) our lambda function to `/build`: `make build SERVICE="first_function"`
-    - `SERVICE="first_function"` tells Make to start the building process from there
-    - By creating a hard link we no longer need to keep copying our app over to Build and keeps it tidy and clean
-* Run `Pytest` against all tests found under `tests` folder: `make test`
-* Install all deps and builds a ZIP file ready to be deployed: `make package SERVICE="first_function"`
-    - You can also build deps and a ZIP file within a Docker Lambda container: `make package SERVICE="first_function" DOCKER=1`
-    - **This is particularly useful when using C-extensions that if built on your OS may not work when deployed to Lambda (different OS)**
-{% endif %}
+We included a `Makefile` for your convenience - You can find all commands you can use by running `make`.
+Under the hood, we're using SAM CLI commands to run these common tasks:

+* **`make build`**: `sam build --use-container`
+* **`make deploy.guided`**: `sam deploy --guided`
+* **`make invoke`**: `sam local invoke HelloWorldFunction --event events/hello_world_event.json`
+* **`make run`**: `sam local start-api`

 ## Sync project with function dependencies